gumaerc-testorg/5.08j-spring-2016/content/pages/readings.md

 uid: a1cea5f7-cf69-a7e4-9707-b4df5b644e70
 ---

 Lecture reading assignments (by module) are listed below.
-For recitation reading assignments, please see the Recitation Readings and Handouts column in [Lecture and Recitation Videos]({{< baseurl >}}/pages/lecture-recitation-videos).
+For recitation reading assignments, please see the Recitation Readings and Handouts column in {{% resource_link 7a32c19e-298a-989e-6f0e-a8350a915e8f "Lecture and Recitation Videos" %}}.

 General Background (Lecture 1)
 ------------------------------